Dipenkar24/Dipenkar24/README.md

 - Service Design Team Contribution:
 As part of the service design team, I played a key role in transforming DGFT’s operations from manual and outdated systems to a modernized, cutting-edge website.
 This platform enables seamless licensing processes and efficient management of India's import and export activities.

-I have led three applications Advance Authorisation(AA),Annual Advance Authorisation(AAA), Duty Free Import Authorisation(DFIA), Miscellaneous Payment
+- I have led three applications Advance Authorisation(AA),Annual Advance Authorisation(AAA), Duty Free Import Authorisation(DFIA),Interest Equalisation Scheme(IES), Diamond Imprest Authorisation (DIA)  Miscellaneous Payment
 - Automation of Applications:
 Worked with the policy division to implement automated rules and processes for five critical applications, resulting in a 40% improvement in operational efficiency.